Infisical/secrets-action/README.md

 ## Configuration

 - In order to use this, you will need to configure a [Machine Identity](https://infisical.com/docs/documentation/platform/identities/universal-auth) for your project.
-- This action supports two ways to authenticate your workflows with Infisical - universal auth and OIDC.
+- This action supports two ways to authenticate your workflows with Infisical - OIDC and universal auth.

-### Universal Auth

-- Configure a machine identity to have an auth method of "Universal Auth".
-- Get the machine identity's `client_id` and `client_secret` and store them as Github secrets (recommended) or environment variables.
-- Set the `client-id` and `client-secret` input parameters.

 ### OIDC Auth